MS-13: Presence

-According to the 2009 National Gang Threat Assessment, "The gang is estimated to have 30,000 to 50,000 members and associate members worldwide, 8,000 to 10,000 of whom reside in the United States."
-Other estimates put it at around 30,000 members internationally.
+According to the 2009 National Gang Threat Assessment, Mara Salvatrucha was "estimated to have 30,000 to 50,000 members and associate members worldwide, 8,000 to 10,000 of whom reside in the United States."
+Other estimates assessed the total membership at around 30,000 members internationally.
+Several thousand MS-13 gang members are believed to be in El Salvador's Terrorism Confinement Center.